Raffaello/bros/README.md

 It boots from a FAT12 Boot sector (0).

-It is self-relocating to `0x600` memory region and chain loading the FAT extra Reserved Sectors in his previous address `0x7C00`.

-It is using BIOS interrupts for screen and disk I/O.
+It is self-relocating to `0x600` memory region and chain loading the FAT extra Reserved Sectors in his previous address at `0x7C00` using BIOS interrupts for screen and disk I/O.

+The first section of the boot-loader is passing the boot drive number in AL register.

+So when jumping to the 2nd stage, that information is passed on through a CPU Register (AL).

 ---

-The chained loaded 2nd stage,
-it is searching the Kernel file in the FAT filesystem and loading it.
+The 2nd stage is searching the Kernel file in the FAT12 filesystem and loading it at `0x1000`.

-Then switch the CPU to Protected MODE (32 bits) addressing up to 4GB RAM (A20 Gate), to be able to execute the kernel.
+Then It switches the CPU to Protected Mode (32 bits) and enabling A20 Gate (addressing up to 4GB RAM), then it executes the kernel.

 **NOTE:**